Nothing to Lose (1997 film): Plot

 Nick calls Ann to confront her about the affair, but she explains that he was wrong.
-Nick actually caught Ann's sister and her fiancee in bed when they came into town earlier than expected; having never seen her sister before, Nick mistook her for Ann.
-He learns that Philip's cufflinks were left behind at a past Christmas party and Ann left them out for Nick to return them to Philip and Ann still loves him.
-Overcome with remorse, Nick remembers about T-Paul, returns to the room and saves T-Paul from a trap that Rig and Charlie placed him in.
+Nick actually saw Ann's sister and her fiancee in bed when they came into town earlier than expected; having never seen her sister before, Nick mistook her for Ann.
+He also learns that Philip's cuff links were left behind at a past Christmas party and Ann left them out for Nick to return them to Philip and that Ann still loves him.
+Overcome with remorse over his actions, Nick returns to the room and saves T-Paul from a trap that Rig and Charlie placed him in.
 They catch up to Rig and Charlie and chase them into an alley.
-Nick shoots the gun out of Rig's hand and the pair get back the money as they leave Rig and Charlie tied up for the police to find them.
-As they are driving away, Nick insists on returning the money back to the office, but T-Paul, who had planned on using the money to move his family out of their troubled neighborhood, refuses to take it back and they get into a fight.
-After they stop fighting, Nick assures T-Paul that nobody will bother to look at the security tapes unless something is missing or damaged and that he can still make things right.
-T-Paul decides to give the money to Nick and ends their partnership.
-He walks back home to his family, while Nick drives back home and reunites with Ann.
+Nick shoots the gun out of Rig's hand and the pair get back the money as they leave Rig and Charlie tied up for the police to find.
+As they are driving away, Nick insists on returning the money, but T-Paul, who had planned on using the money to move his family out of their troubled neighborhood, refuses to take it back and they get into a fight.
+Nick assures T-Paul that nobody will bother to look at the security tapes unless something is missing or damaged and that he can still make things right.
+T-Paul decides to give the money to Nick and walks back home to his family, while Nick drives back home and reunites with Ann.

 Returning to his job, Nick is told that Philip is reviewing the security tapes to investigate a burglar who vandalized his statue.
 Nick races to his boss's office but is too late to stop them, only to discover that the tape was recorded over right before the "burglar" removed his mask, and that a man identifying himself as an electrician was allowed into the building earlier in the day.
-Knowing that T-Paul is the one who recorded over the tape, Nick goes to see T-Paul and thanks him for saving Nick from losing his job.
-In return, Nick offers T-Paul a job as an electrician and a security expert to work on a new security system for his company, which he happily accepts.
+Knowing that T-Paul is the one who recorded over the tape, Nick goes to see him to show his gratitude.
+Nick offers T-Paul a job as an electrician and a security expert to work on a new security system for his company, which he happily accepts.

 In the post-credit scene, a mailman shows up at the gas station in Arizona and returns the money that T-Paul stole.